echicoine-esac/fhir-qi-core/input/pages/qi-elements.md

 **QI Elements:**
-* identifier(:NPI): (QI) An identifier for the person as this agent
+* NPI: (QI) An identifier for the person as this agent
-* identifier(:ein): (QI) There is not a general Tax Identifier Numer (TIN) OID.
+* ein: (QI) There is not a general Tax Identifier Numer (TIN) OID.
 There is an SSN, a PTIN, and an ITIN, but no TIN generally.
 So the only slice specified here is EIN, if consumers determine a need for an SSN, submit a comment to that effect.
 * identifier.use: (QI) usual \| official \| temp \| secondary \| old (If known)
 * identifier.value: (QI) The value that is unique